dotlang/language/doc/RFE.md

 4. they will be `Seq` and `Map`
 `type[a,b,c,d]` will call function `type` with vararg input with given inputs. this will cover both seq and map.
 `binding[a]` will call `get(type, binding, a)` where `type` deduced from type of binding.
-q: what about multi-d sequence?
+q: what about multi-d sequence? `Seq[Seq[int]]`
 q: what about channel operations? read and write?
 q: What about append/prepend to seq and map? specially for polymorphism usage.
+There is another item for this.
+We no longer use map and sequence for polymorphism.
 `x: Seq[Seq[int]]`
 `x = [[1,2,3],[4,5,6]]`
 `y = x[0][0]` read from multi-d array